 This program was approved by Council on December 8, 1986 and there is no set date for expiration of the program.
-During 2014 - 2019, no applicant received \$100,000 or more of his economic development subsidy.
-There was one (1) participant in the program and the total amount of subsidy funded by the Commercial Emergency Grant Program is as follows:
+During 2020, no applicant received \$100,000 or more of his economic development subsidy.
+The total subsidies funded by the Commercial Emergency Grant Program are as follows: